ultimate271/notes/sanderson/elantris/elantris02.10.sanderson.md

 away.

+## Raoden and Mareshe make introductions with the three newcomers
 “What can you do?”
 Raoden asked.

 The woman shrugged.
 “Maare is my name, my lord.
 I was a simple housewife.
 I